Senthu98/Java-WebApp/README.md

 Example Login

-Username: hostedftp
+Username: User

-Password: money
+Password: Password

 After login, you should see:

-Welcome, Hosted FTP Tester!
+Welcome, User!
-Login successful for user: hostedftp
+Login successful for user: User

 Future Improvements